EugeneKay/git-jokes/README.txt

 Collection of questionably humorous git sayings.

-git-jokes was started as a project for the #git IRC channel on freenode by EugeneKay, wherein a new joke was placed in the topic every day.
+git-jokes was started as a project for the #git IRC channel, wherein a new joke was placed in the topic every day.
 Being funny on a continuous basis quickly becomes impossible, so jokes started to get reused.
 This repo contains a list of (most of) these funnies, in an easy-to-digest form.

 There is also a git plugin, so you can now type `git joke` and receive a random joke!
 To use this, add git-joke somewhere on your $PATH.
 For example, you could